APNA’s workforce survey aims to equip nurses working in primary health care with information on the workforce conditions of their profession

 - Over 50 Transitioning Nurses have be selected to participate in the Transition to Practice Pilot Program over both tranches

 - Each Transitioning Nurse is supported by at least one experienced registered nurse, who is their Clinical and Professional Mentor for the duration of the program (see the TPPP Overview Poster at the end of the page for more detail)

 - APNA support, which includes APNA providing funding to the Transitioning Nurse's:

 - A self-assessment framework to help the Transitioning Nurse identify, prioritise and plan their needs throughout the program

 - Involvement in program evaluation

 1 For the purposes of the APNA Transition to Practice program, primary health care settings are considered to be workplaces outside of the acute health care setting – including aged care, correctional health, community care and general practice.

-See more updates in the document listing at the end of this page.
+See updates in the Relevent Documents list at the end of this page.

 firstname.lastname@example.org or 1300 303 184

 The APNA Transition to Practice Pilot Program is supported by funding from the Australian Government Department of Health under the Nursing in Primary Health Care Program.